Why "Sea of Insanity"?

 How did Glenn and the Sibyl meet?

 This may actually be the most-asked question I get about specific characters, and the answer really isn't all that interesting.
 Basically, they both happened to be at the same general campsite at the same time.
 The Sibyl was climbing around on some debris in a river, slipped, and hit her head.
 Glenn happened to see her, and managed to pull her out of the river before she drowned -- which went over pretty well with her family, as you might guess.
 That's pretty much all there was to it.
+As for why they're working together now, that's a little more complicated.

 I'm English and I demand an apology for Glenn's accent.

 Isn't it horrible?
 In all honesty, however, the way Glenn speaks is not intended to be a "normal" English accent, not even Cockney.
 Glenn is a very sloppy speaker, and is meant to sound a bit thuggish.
 This, at least theoretically, is supposed to contrast his "romantic" role in the comic as a prince who was reincarnated so that he might have a second chance at life -- I was just trying to draw a contrast between the guy's "classy" origins and his actual personality.
 Glenn himself notes that it may be some form of apraxia (an articulation disorder which can be somewhat inconsistant and involves the slurring, lisping, or dropping certain sounds), though there are a few other factors involved -- none of them really that important to the story, so it's not really worth worrying about.
-They'll probably be addressed eventually, though.
 Sorry if this caused any confusion.

 The Sibyl's hair is blue?